solivaf/go-geoffrey/README.md

 # Geoffrey
-Is a lightweight config server written in Go based on Git private repositories based on Spring Cloud Config Server.
+A lightweight config server written in Go based on Spring Cloud Config Server.

-It is easy to use and getting started.

 ## Getting Started
 You can clone this repo, build the latest version or run the following command: